urbien/urbini/README.md

 Each app is a platform
 =================
 What developer does not secretly hope to turn his app into a platform?
-The IFTTT inspired our design that opens each app as a hub to the complementary apps.
-For those familiar with IFTTT, here is a compare and contrast checklist for Urbini and IFTTT:
+With our IFTTT-inspired design your app will automatically serve as a hub to the complementary apps.
+For those familiar with IFTTT, here is a compare-and-contrast checklist:

 1. Like IFTTT, Urbini aspires to connect apps and devices (Internet of Things)